cristibaluta/Jit/README.md

 ### Installing

-Works on Mac only at this point.
+Jit works on macOS only at this time

- 1. Download the executable from build directory then run
+Download the executable from build directory then run

 	sudo ./jit install

- 2. Run this commands in console from anywhere
+Run this commands in console from anywhere

 	sudo curl -o /usr/local/bin/jit https://raw.githubusercontent.com/ralcr/Jit/master/build/jit
 	chmod +x /usr/local/bin/jit

- 3. Download the sources and compile yourself.
+Download the sources and compile yourself.
 To compile you need the Haxe compiler (http://haxe.org) and the hxcpp haxelib.
 Note that the cpp folder is added to .gitignore, please create it in the root before compiling.
 After you compile you still need to do step 1 if you want to call the app from anywhere

 	haxelib install hxcpp // Install the hxcpp dependency haxe compile.hxml // Compile the application